 In the Sixth Form we adopt a flexible approach to Relationships and Sex Education, providing pupils with the most up-to-date information about issues which are relevant to them as adults.
 Year 12 and Year 13 groups are often combined, and sessions are conducted either in individual tutor groups or with the entire Sixth Form when speakers are invited.
-The PSHEE time comes during tutor time and sometimes during Enrichment where speakers are used to discuss topics which require more time.
+The PSHEE time is scheduled during the Form Time Programme and sometimes speakers are used to discuss topics which require more time.